 Josie and Esten

 Our journey began a little over four years ago when, just before my 25th birthday, I had emergency open heart surgery to repair an aortic aneurysm and dissection.
 I was so young, and what happened was so severe that my cardiothoracic surgeon suspected a connective tissue disorder.
 After consultations with geneticists and cardiologists, what my surgeon suspected was confirmed.
-I was officially diagnosed with Marfan syndrome.
-Any pregnancy would be an extreme risk to my health and there was a 50-50 chance our children could inherit the disorder.
+I was officially diagnosed with Marfan syndrome, and I was told that pregnancy would be too stressful for my heart and there was also a 50-50 chance our children could inherit the disorder.
 If we wanted children, doctors recommended we create embryos through IVF and have them tested using PGD/PGS before transferring to a surrogate.

-Esten and I are so touched and grateful to be the recipients of the Sophie St. Aubin PGD for Life Grant.
-We have seen firsthand how a genetic disorder can impact life and hope to prevent our children from inheriting such a devastating disease.
+Esten and I are so touched and grateful to be the recipients of the Sophie St. Aubin PGD for Life Grant as we have seen firsthand how devastating a genetic disorder can be.